 - Personal toiletries including hand sanitizer

-We supply the following items, but if you have your own, please feel free to bring them: nut tool, belay device with pear shaped carabiner, 1 x 5m 7mm prussik, 1 x 120 cm sewn sling and 2 x locking biners, 1 x 16-22 cm ice screw.
+We supply the following items, but if you have your own, please feel free to bring them: nut tool, belay device with pear-shaped carabiner, 1 x 5m 7mm prusik, 1 x 120 cm sewn sling and 2 x locking biners, 1 x 16-22 cm ice screw.

 Please book as early as practical to avoid disappointment.
 We require full payment on booking.
 We accept Visa, Mastercard, Electronic Transfer, Money Orders and Bank Drafts.
 Credit card payments are easiest, especially for international travellers.